 - Position yourself to the back of the exercise machine.
 Do not bend your knees and hold the legs straight.

 During the exercise itself, you don’t want your body to be too tight.
 Tightening the muscles too much might lead to injury, and that is not something you want to see happening.
 Try consulting a friend who is an expert rower, or a gym instructor.
-They can ensure that you are doing everything right and offer tips on improving posture.
+They can ensure that you’re doing everything right and offer tips on improving posture.

 Why Could A Rowing Machine Cause Back Pain?

 Some people tend to be more susceptible to back issues.
-The fact that your lower back is under stress during exercising doesn’t help.
+The fact that your lower back is under stress during exercise doesn’t help.
 You may also tighten this muscle group while exercising because you either expect the pain or see it.
 That can contribute to the back issues you may feel later.

 Your age is also important for back pain.
 It doesn’t come as strange that you develop a higher risk for back issues as you get older.
 Older adults are specifically prone to these problems.